What's new in IBM Developer for z/OS on VS Code

 The release of IBM Z® Open Editor and RSE API Plugin for Zowe™ CLI focuses entirely on various enhancements and bug fixes.

-Improved how credentials are cached and reused to get fewer login prompts on the Zowe Explorer and CLI side when you do not store them with a credentials manager, such as when you work on Red Hat® OpenShift Dev Spaces.
-Fixed several RSE API issues that occur when you save a locked files.
+• Improved how credentials are cached and reused to reduce login prompts in the Zowe Explorer and CLI when credentials are not stored in a credentials manager, such as when you work on Red Hat® OpenShift® Dev Spaces.
+Fixed several RSE API issues that occur when saving files.

-New installations of Z Open Editor now includes a 90-day trial for Advanced Features.
+New installations of Z Open Editor now include a 90-day trial for Advanced Features.
 You can install all entitled VS Code extensions from the Mainframe download site.

 These packs and the download zip files on the Mainframe Download site now includes the IBM CICS® for Zowe Explorer VS Code extension and the IBM CICS Plug-in for Zowe CLI.
 The ADFz pack and zip also include the IBM File Manager for z/OS VS Code extension and IBM Fault Analyzer for z/OS VS Code extension.
 See Mainframe Downloads.